influxdata/docs-v2/content/v2.0/reference/flux/stdlib/built-in/transformations/map.md

 ### fn

 A single argument function to apply to each record.
-The return value must be an record.
+The return value must be a record.

 _**Data type:** Function_